Working From Home is supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Below we’ve outlined the reasons why sales of these desks are soaring, and detailed all of their additional benefits to help you decide whether standing desks are worth it.
+Below we’ve outlined the reasons why sales of these desks are soaring and detailed all of their additional benefits to help you decide whether standing desks are worth it.

 1. Productivity Boost

-Sitting down, or just generally limiting your motion for long periods can affect your energy levels and focus on the task in hand.
+Sitting down, or just generally limiting your motion for long periods can affect your energy levels and focus on the task at hand.
 If you’re working from home or you’re not quite ready to return to your horrible desk in the office, why not opt to boost your productivity with a new standing desk?